Tips on how to afford travel when you’re young & broke.

 Some hostels have delicious free breakfasts, laundry services, city maps and activities, group day trips and pub crawls, free group meals, fully equipped kitchens, comfy beds and nice showers, computers and printers, and anything else you could hope for.

-I stayed in a hostel in Cambodia that had a rooftop bar and swimming pool, comfy beds and air conditioning, and free pickup from the airport and it cost only $4 a night.
+I stayed in a hostel in Cambodia that had a rooftop bar and swimming pool, comfy beds, and air conditioning, and free pickup from the airport and it cost only $4 a night.
 YOU CANNOT BEAT THAT!

-I’ve never done this, since staying in a stranger’s home doesn’t exactly scream “SAFETY” to a small solo female traveler.
-But I know plenty of people who have had great experiences with locals through couch surfing, so the brave should definitely give it a go.
+I’ve never actually done this, since staying in a stranger’s home doesn’t exactly scream “SAFETY” to a small solo female traveler.
+But I know plenty of people who have had great experiences with locals through couch-surfing, so the brave should definitely give it a go.

 TIP 6: EAT AND DRINK AFFORDABLY

-Treating yourself to fancy cocktails and nice restaurant meals is a fun part of vacation, but it’s not conducive to making your money last while traveling.
+Treating yourself to fancy cocktails and nice restaurant meals is a fun part of a vacation, but it’s not conducive to making your money last while traveling.

 By cooking your own meals, you can still indulge in the local cuisine.
-Go to the markets and buy all the local, in-season produce, including weird foods you’ve never tried before.
+Go to the street markets and buy all the local, in-season produce, including weird foods you’ve never tried before.